otam-mato/nodejs_mysql_web_app_jenkins_azure_devsecops/README.md

 7. **Test stage for the container.** Unit tests - test Node.js image: This stage tests the Node.js Docker image by running the application's tests within a Docker container.
 The `docker.image().run` command is used to start the container, and the `npx mocha` command is used to execute the tests.

-8. **End-to-end test - test MySQL to senr the request from the app:** This stage tests the MySQL Docker image by running a separate test script within a Docker container.
+8. **End-to-end test - test MySQL to send the request from the app:** This stage tests the MySQL Docker image by running a separate test script within a Docker container.
 Similar to the previous stage, the MySQL container is started, and the `npx mocha` command is used to run the tests.

 9. **Deploy images:** This stage pushes the built Docker images to a Docker registry.
 The `docker.withRegistry` block is used to authenticate with the Docker registry, and the `dockerImage.push` command is used to push the Node.js image with tags for the build number and "latest".
 The same process is repeated for the MySQL image.